ASOS (LON:ASC) Trading 18.4% Higher – Here’s Why

-Separately, Shore Capital raised shares of ASOS to a “buy” rating in a report on Friday.
-One equities research analyst has rated the stock with a sell rating, two have assigned a hold rating and three have given a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company presently has a consensus rating of “Hold” and a consensus target price of GBX 391 ($5.05).
+Separately, Shore Capital raised ASOS to a “buy” rating in a research note on Friday.
+One investment analyst has rated the stock with a sell rating, two have given a hold rating and three have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, the company has a consensus rating of “Hold” and an average target price of GBX 391 ($5.05).

 ASOS Stock Up 18.4 %